 You've got to love a restaurant that has an entire section of the menu devoted to lobster: Lobster Roll, Lobster Salad, Steamed Lobster, Lobster Arrabbiata, Lobster Mac n Cheese, New England Clambake.
 They also have a raw bar and have tasty options if you're feeling more turf than surf.
 Enjoy it all with Fido at one of the umbrella tables on their beautiful pet-friendly patio.

 Route 6 and Shanker Painter Road,

-Pilgrim Bark Park located in Provincetown on Cape Cod has a general and small dog section.
-Many of the elements of the park such as the benches, poop bag stations, and signs were made by local artists.
-The Whale's Tail Memorial and 'super-size dog house are located right outside the enclosed fence.
+Pilgrim Bark Park on Cape Cod has a designated large and small dog off-leash areas.
+Many of the features of the park like the benches, poop bag stations, and signs were made by local artists.
+The Whale's Tail Memorial and a super-sized dog house are located right outside the enclosed fence.
 The signature piece of the dog park is the Mayflower Bench.
 Provincetown's canine history dates back to 1620 when two dogs came over on the Mayflower Ship.

 Located two miles from Provincetown (with its own lighthouse), this beach is part of the Cape Cod National Seashore.
 Pets on a 6-foot leash are permitted on the beach and in posted locations during shorebird nesting periods.